 The state won and the family was forced in 1901 to sell the whole villa to the Italian state at quite a low price.

 Just two years later, the villa was donated to the city of Rome, which immediately turned it into a public park.

 Spread across about 79 acres, Villa Borghese Rome is far from the city's biggest public park.

 Villa Ada is larger as well as the gigantic Villa Doria Pamphilj, which is about five kilometres from the historic centre and covers more than double area of Villa Borghese.
-(See the map at the bottom of this page.)

 But Villa Borghese is beyond any doubt Rome's most beloved and famous park.